A mixed precision preconditioned Jacobi method for the symmetric eigenvalue problem: Jacobi's method in floating point arithmetic

-We note that it is expensive to find the optimal index $(i,j)$.
+We note that it is expensive to find the optimal index $(i,j)$ in each Jacobi update.
 A feasible alternative is to update $A$ by rows or columns.
-This is the so-called {\em cyclic Jacobi} algorithm.
-Here, we describe a special row-cyclic Jacobi algorithm as Algorithm \ref{alg:rcJacobi} \cite{Forsythe.Henrici-1960}.
+This is the so-called {\em cyclic Jacobi} algorithm, which is described as Algorithm {\rm \ref{alg:rcJacobi}} \cite{Forsythe.Henrici-1960}.